transcom/mymove-docs/docs/backend/guides/service-objects/overview.md

 ## Detailed Docs

-For ease of reading, the docs on service objects are broken down a bit based on what you're trying to do/understand.

 :::caution
 There are several service objects that don't fully match what is stated in these docs.
 That is usually because the patterns outlined in the docs were established after many of these service objects existed, and we didn't go back and